ScandiumSG/ITP_DiaryApplication/diary/readme.md

 Currently the backend stores the diaries in the diary folder(the one this readme is in), as this is the default working directory.
 We could make them be stored in backend/../resources, but this would be subject to change for any actual deployment, and therefore we have let it stay user.dir.

+## Security
+As this is just a school project, we knew we didn't have time to implement comprehensive security measures.
+Despite this, we have managed to implement some fundamental security, which allows several different users to save their diaries to the same location, without being able to view eachothers diaries.
+Every diary filename is the user's username, pluss their user pin, pluss the diary's name.
+The client and server are both blissfully unaware that they are transporting usernames and pins, they only see strings, and when the user logs in, the client sends a get request to the server retrieving any files that start with a specific string, which is allways their username pluss pin.
+This same trick is used to have the user be able to select their username from the dropdown menu, read from any diary filenames stored locally.
+In an actual project, this would be changed.

 # Persistance - core.json

 ## Source code for persistance layer